Wowiee3/SunwayCTF-challs/hr-department/README.md

 The chat mentioned something about SS18 and roadside.
 A pic is also shown with the shop logo.

 ## CSC HR Department 4
-Someone recently got certified as a Senior Wizard from Skibidi Toilet Academy...
+Someone recently got certified as a Senior Wizard from Skibidi Toilet Academy.

-Flag: `sunctf{m4st3r_st4lk3r}`

-Find Robbin Linkedin certs > cert URL to YT > Link to HTB > GitHub > top-secret repo > flag in a commit

-## CSC HR Department 5
-Master Warlock was a pro TryHackMe player back in the days, is he still playing it?

 Flag: `sunctf{b0nus_0s1nt_4_y0u!}`

-warlocksmurf THM > Hoyolab account > CTFTime > pastebin (password `Cm6madAJ1e` in imgur)
+Find Master Warlock on Linkedin > One of the cert has a URL to YT > YT desc link to GitHub > top-secret commit shows CTFtime team name > Team description has link to Pastebin > pastebin password in imgur (Cm6madAJ1e)